optskug/docs/README.md

 Note: 🟢 = Working, 🟡 = WIP, 🔴 = Not Working and sometimes a mix.

 Note 2: If it's not listed above, then there has been no documented information or attempts.

-It is also unknown what is the status of the approach where we pretend to be an ECU to get the keys in a re-keying situation.
-This might be an approach that might work for unsupported vehicles.
-Theoretically anybody could dump the firmware now with the exploit to dump firmware and try to reverse engineer this but no one other than the original researchers have done this.

 - History and such can be found below.
 The most recent history is at the bottom.
 If you need to catch up, start from where you left off.
 Feel free to ask questions in Discord.